Harley Moore: International representative rowing

-In March 2022 Moore was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Moore was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
 He rowed Australia's coxless pair with Alex Hill at World Rowing Cup III July 2022 to a silver medal.
 At the 2022 World Rowing Championships at Racize, he raced in the Australian coxless pair with Hill.
 They finished fifth overall.

+In March 2023 Moore was selected in Australian men's sculling squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy Moore raced as Australia's M2X entrant with Jack Cleary.
+They made the A final and finished in fourth place.
+At 2023's RWC III in Lucerne, Moore and Cleary again raced the M2X.
+This time they proceeded through the repechage, missed the A final and finished in overall ninth place.
+For the 2023 World Rowing Championships in Belgrade Serbia, Moore was again selected to race Australia's double scull but now partnered with Cormac Kennedy-Leverett.
+They placed 5th in their heat but rowed to 2nd place in the repechage to proceed through to the quarter-finals.
+Ultimately they finished 3rd in D final for an overall 21st place world ranking from the regatta.